xertSuns1/braiins/README.md

 # How to build individual components

-Eventhough, each component has its own self-contained README.
-This section provides common instructions to setup all environments.
+Although each component has its own self-contained README, this section provides common instructions to setup all of the environments.

 ## Rust applications/libraries